fernandovldrs/fernandovldrs.github.io/_posts/2023-09-06-resonator-cqed.md

 $$\hat{\phi} = \sqrt{\frac{\hbar}{2Cw_r}}(\hat{a}^{\dag} + \hat{a}), \ \ \hat{Q} = i \sqrt{\frac{\hbar C w_r}{2}} (\hat{a}^{\dag} - \hat{a}),$$

-so the Hamiltonian is rewritten as (dropping hats and the constant $1/2$ factor)
+so the Hamiltonian is rewritten as (dropping hats and the constant $1/2$ factor, and setting $\hbar = 1$)

 $$H = \omega_r a^\dag a$$

+This is the typical form we treat resonators in circuit QED.
+Many other circuits will include an $a^{\dag} a$ term in its Hamiltonian, and we frequently use this term to implicitly model the environment.
+Needless to say one must be very comfortable with this notation and its derivation, although the charge-flux basis is rarely used.